Mission Statement

 • Hazardous Air Pollutant Emissions

-Based on potential to increase cancer risk for the person with maximum exposure potential by 10 in one million.
+Based on potential to increase cancer risk for the person with maximum exposure potential by 20 in a million.
 Non-cancer Hazard Index > 1.
 Determined by screening or modeling.

 • Odor Impacts